w3c/ServiceWorker/explainer.md

 });
 ```

-`Cache` objects contain an `items` map which contains `Future`s for each of the resources, keyed by their absolute URL.
-When all of the resources added to a cache are downloaded successfully, the `Future` vended by `.ready()` completes successfully.
+`Cache` objects contain an `items` map which contains `Promise`s for each of the resources, keyed by their absolute URL.
+When all of the resources added to a cache are downloaded successfully, the `Promise` vended by `.ready()` completes successfully.
 Our example wires that up to the resolution to the completion of installation, meaning this controller won't be "activated" until at least that set of resources is cached and ready.
 Pretty neat.

 ### Serving Cached Resources

 Now that we've got some resources in a cache, what can we do with 'em?

-Most of the Navigation Controller interfaces that can take `Response` instances are designed to also work with `Future`s that wrap `Response`s.
+Most of the Navigation Controller interfaces that can take `Response` instances are designed to also work with `Promise`s that wrap `Response`s.
 Here's an expanded version of `caching.js` that adds an `onfetch` handler to serve the URLs in question:

 ```js
 // caching.js